 As a result, wound healing becomes very difficult.
 And therefore, your loved one needs to be extra careful about their feet’ health.
 Here are specific tips that would help you take good care of your elderly’s feet.

 Help your loved one to wash their feet regularly with warm water and soap.
 Practicing proper hygiene will help decrease the number of bacteria on foot.

 This will help feet feel better and will prevent dryness and cracked feet.

 Wear proper-fitting socks and shoes

-Make sure you choose the right kind of socks and shoes for your loved ones.
-Poor-fitting shoes can become a major problem for your loved one.
-Choose the ones that fit comfortably and comfortable to walk in them.
+Make sure you choose the right socks and shoes for your loved ones.
+Poor-fitting shoes can become a significant problem for your loved one.
+Instead, select the ones that fit comfortably and are comfortable to walk in them.